bmatusiak/bmatusiak.github.io/resume/readme.md

 # Bradley Matusiak
 ## Software Engineer

-With Mr. Matusiak’s extensive experience in software development, DevOps, and information technology services, he is a software engineer and senior IT specialist.
+With Brad’s extensive experience in software development, DevOps, and information technology services, he is a software engineer and senior IT specialist.
 His previous experience encompasses a vast spectrum in industries from Culinary Arts to Full Stack Web Development.
 In addition to his over 15 years of IT experience, he has been actively involved as a software development lead contributor to open source projects.

 ### WORK EXPERIENCE